 His heartbreaking second marriage.

-The horrendous and debilitating but well concealed anxiety that followed.
+The debilitating but well concealed anxiety that followed.

 And while my early life sounds dark and heavy, most of it was good.

 I was lucky enough to be raised by two extremely kind, generous and warm-hearted people.